 To get here from the end of the I-10 west in the city of Santa Monica, follow the Pacific Coast Highway (PCH) and look for Winding Way Road a few minutes north of Pepperdine University in Malibu.
 It's a small road and easy to miss considering the high speed of traffic on PCH (if you reach Kanan Dume Road, you went too far).
 This drive is about 18 miles requiring around 30 minutes to an hour or more depending on traffic.

 The rather small and easily packed parking lot is right by the PCH-Winding Way turnoff.
 Only residents are supposed to go beyond the car park area, and there are plenty of signs and wary residents keeping a watchful eye on violators who choose to leave their cars beyond the car park.

 We noticed other people parked in open shoulder spaces along PCH if the small car park was full.

-CMarie (Escondido Falls) Not rated yet This hike is AMAZING!
+CMarie (Escondido Falls) This hike is AMAZING!

 I was happy going through this trail with a few friends as it was quite pretty.

 The road up is a long one and there were …